 The AMS does not sell or rent e-mail addresses to other organizations.
 Certain e-mail addresses may be published in both print and electronic AMS publications including the AMS website.
 The AMS may generate e-mail for the following types of communication:

 E-mail that has a provision for opt-out will include instructions on how to do so.
-All inquiries regarding subscription-based e-mails should be directed to the AMS Sales, Marketing and Member Services Department (see AMS Contact Information below).
+All inquiries regarding subscription-based e-mails should be directed to the AMS Sales and Member Services department (see AMS Contact Information below).

 Postal mailing list's, comprised of full name and postal address, may be sold to other organizations (e.g. professional societies and/or commercial publishers) for one-time promotional or informational use.
 Promotional or informational materials are subject to AMS approval prior to the rental.
 E-mail addresses are not included in mailing lists.

 The AMS may occasionally send informational or promotional materials to members and customers.
-You may choose to exclude yourself from all, none, or only non-AMS mailings by contacting the Sales, Marketing and Member Services Department (see AMS Contact Information).
+You may choose to exclude yourself from all, none, or only non-AMS mailings by contacting the Sales and Member Services department (see AMS Contact Information).

 The AMS uses third-party agents for several business purposes, including credit card validation, hotel registration, and shipping.
 These agents are permitted to use your personal information only to provide the AMS with a specific service and not for any other purpose.
-Please contact the AMS Sales, Marketing and Member Services Department (see AMS Contact Information) if you believe this policy has been violated.
+Please contact the AMS Sales and Member Services department (see AMS Contact Information) if you believe this policy has been violated.